elastic/elastic-agent-changelog-tool/docs/usage.md

 - the maintainer needs to verify the proper changelog fragment is provided in PRs and may want to review the unreleased changelog
 - the release manager needs to build public release notes from the unreleased changelog.

+This repository uses the tool to keep the changelog, so you can seeing it in action (look at `changelog` folder).

 ## I'm a customer/user

 To be done.